whaledr/whalebooks/shiv/whale_spectrogram/README.md

 - Start an EC2 instance on AWS running Ubuntu
 - Configure a Python environment, processing code and AWS credentials
 - From a `screen` shell start the processing task; and wait for that to complete
-- Note the data contribution in this README
-- Post-process for app
+- Modify this README to reflect the current state of the output dataset: What's done?
+- Proceed to configure the app and so on (not covered here)

 ### Medium-resolution walkthrough

 Read this to get a fairly complete picture of all the steps.
 They are repeated once more in more detail in the following section.

 - Get an AWS account including user key pair credentials.
-- Log in to the AWS console and start a fairly powerful machine -- say one with 12 cores.
+- Log in to the AWS console and start a fairly powerful machine -- say one with 12 cores
   - We strongly urge you to use an Ubuntu (not an AWS Linux) image for this Virtual Machine
   - Note that cores and vCPUs are not the same.
-Generally one core is equivalent to two vCPUs.
+Generally one core is equivalent to two vCPUs
-  - Be sure to capture the Key file (file extension `.pem`) in order to `ssh` to this instance.
+  - Be sure to own or generate the ssh key file `xxx.pem` so you can `ssh` or `sftp` to this instance
-- Install a `bash` shell on your own computer if one is not present
+- Install a `bash` shell on your own computer if needed; and run it
-- Use the bash shell to log in to the EC2 instance
+  - log in to the EC2 instance
-- Follow the directions below to install Miniconda and activate the `whaledr` Python environment
+  - Per details below: Install Miniconda and then install and activate the `whaledr` Python environment

-You now have a good start on this project.
-We now turn the corner to the processing details.

-- On this same EC2 instance clone this repository (`whalebooks`) and install the dependencies
+    - On this same EC2 instance clone this repository (`whalebooks`) and install dependencies
-  - This is done using the `requirements.txt` file found in this repo
+      - This is done using the `requirements.txt` file found in the data loader Python script directory
+    - Issue `conda activate whaledr` to make the functional environment active

+That's a good start.
+We now turn the corner to processing details.
+Your goal is to convert five-minute-duration seismic format `xxx.mseed` files into 10-second clips accompanied by spectrograms in an S3 bucket where the broadband hydrophone source and date are captured in the directory-like structure of S3 object storage.
+Here we go.

 - Configure a JSON credentials file in your home directory
   - This file includes both public and private keys and resides outside of any github repo folders
+  - It can be configured on your own computer and transferred to the EC2 instance
+    - For example using `sftp -i xxx.pem ubuntu@12.34.56.78`
-- Start a Linux `screen` session so that you can leave the subsequent processing job running
+- On the EC2 instance: Start a `screen` session
+  - Thus you can leave the job running even if you are disconnected from the EC2
-  - You invoke this by simply typing `screen` on the command line
+  - Simply type `screen` on the command line
-  - You are then *in* the screen shell; you leave using `ctrl + a + ctrl + d`
+    - You are then *in* the screen shell; leave using `ctrl + a + ctrl + d`
     - You find a running screen session using `screen -ls`
     - This returns `There is a screen on: 5981.pts-0.ip-172-31-18-10   (Detached)`
   - You reconnect to this session using `screen 5981.pts-0.ip-172-31-18.10`
+- Within `screen` issue `conda activate whaledr`
-- Edit the Python script `python whaledr_data_push_parallel.py` to reflect your data and EC2 instance size
+- Edit the `whaledr_data_push_parallel.py` to reflect your data and EC2 instance size
+- Run the script: `python whaledr_data_push_parallel.py`
-- Be sure to enter the day you are processing in the README.md notes of this repository
+- Note the data you process in this `README.md` file (or somewhere stable)
+  - Your note should accurately reflect the metadata needed to re-create the results
+    - Date of the data
+    - Location of the hydrophone including location code
+    - Frequency range (e.g. 0-8khz displayed in the images)
+    - Time range (e.g. each sound clip is 10 seconds)

 ## Walkthrough

+This walk-through will make much more sense in relation to the previous section.
+I encourage you to read that first before proceeding.

 The script `whaledr_data_push_parallel.py`
-selects one *day* of broadband hydrophone data resident on an OOI RCA Engineering [Server](https://rawdata.oceanobservatories.org/files/CE02SHBP/LJ01D/11-HYDBBA106/) and pushes this in five-second pieces to an AWS S3 bucket (object storage on the public cloud).
+selects one *day* of broadband hydrophone data resident on an OOI RCA Engineering [Server](https://rawdata.oceanobservatories.org/files/CE02SHBP/LJ01D/11-HYDBBA106/) and pushes this as short sound clips in `.wav` format to AWS S3 object storage.
-Each five-second clip is represented by both an audio file and a spectrogram image file.
+Each clip is also represented by a spectrogram image file in `.jpg` format.
-This walkthrough covers all the steps needed to run this script on a Linux machine; in fact an AWS EC2 instance (Virtual Machine) running Ubuntu Linux.
+This walkthrough covers running this script on an AWS EC2 instance (Virtual Machine) running Ubuntu Linux.

-On AWS the baseline **c5.4xlarge** EC2 instance processes a single day of broadband hydrophone data in five hours.
-The source data are 'seismic format' **.mseed** files spanning 5 minutes.
+On AWS a **c5.4xlarge** EC2 instance processes a single day of broadband hydrophone data in five hours.
+The source data are seismic format `.mseed` files spanning 5 minutes.
-The output files are **.png** images and **.wav** sound files spanning 5 seconds; hence each **.mseed** file produces 12 x 5 x 2 = 120 output files.
+The output files are `.png` images and `.wav` sound files spanning a few seconds (as of April 2019: 10 seconds).
+Hence each `.mseed` file produces 6 x 5 x 2 = 60 output files.

-Setup parts 1 and 2 accomplish the following...

-* Install and update-to-latest a small version of Anaconda called 'Miniconda'
-* Create and activate a Python environment called *whaledr*
-* Clone this `whalebooks` repository and run pip install using `requirements.txt`
-  * This installs the proper versions of the necessary Python packages
+There are 720 files required to span an hour; or 17,280 files per day if the source record is uninterrupted.

 ### Environment setup part 1

 - Start an AWS EC2 instance running Ubuntu Linux
-  - Be sure to store the access key file (`xxxx.pem`) on your local machine away from all GitHub repo folders
+  - Be sure to store the access key file (`xxxx.pem`) on your local machine outside of any and all GitHub repo folders
-- Once the machine has started: Log in and run the following commands
+- Log in and run the following commands individually (i.e. not as a block; some are interactive)
-  - Do not run them as a block; rather run each command only after the prior one has finished running
-  - Some commands require you to confirm a sub-action.
-It is safe to respond `yes` to all the prompts.
+  - It is safe to respond `yes` to all prompts

 ```